felipeubeid/cop4870/README.md

 # COP4870 Project

-This is a semester-long project developed for COP4870 - Full-Stack Application Development with C# using C#, .NET MAUI, and Web APIs.
+This is a semester-long project developed for COP4870 - Full-Stack Application Development in Spring 2025 with C# using C#, .NET MAUI, and Web APIs.
 The application allows users to manage an inventory system with full CRUD operations, search functionality, a shopping cart, and a checkout process.

 ## Features